PhD Program

 It is expected that these requirements will be satisfied before the end of the student’s fifth year in residence.
 Extensions to this five-year rule may be granted with approval of the research advisor and the Graduate Studies Committee.

 Failure to satisfy these requirements will preclude readmission to the Chemistry Department Doctoral Program.
-In such cases the student may be eligible for the M.S. or M.A. degree.
+In such cases the student may be eligible for the M.S. degree.

 Financial Support for PhD Students